YassElya/FinalProjectUnix/INSTALL.md

 ## SSH Key
 -   If you want to use SSH key and you do not have it, Follow this instruction.
     - Linux Environment:
      - Create a directory using `$ mkdir ~/.ssh` if it doest not exist already.
       - `$ ssh-keygen -b 4096` running this command will create your rsa key.
 The `-b 4096` indicates the size.
 Then enter to confirm the default location.
       - Use `cat ~/.ssh/id_rsa.pub` to check your public key.
       - Copy its content to digital ocean ssh authentication.
       - Use this key when you connect to the remote server.
     - Windows
      - To generate your ssh key on windows platform you have to use PuTTY.
 Check [this][PuTTY] for installation guide
 ## Connecting to the remote server
 - Connect to the server using the provided ip address
-  - On windows,
+  - On windows
-    - Open command prompt
+    -Open command prompt
-    - type `$ ssh root@IP_ADDRESS`
+    -type `$ ssh root@IP_ADDRESS`
-    - enter your key or password
+    -enter your key or password
   - On linux
-    - Open terminal
+    -Open terminal
-    - type `$ ssh root@IP_ADDRESS`
+    -type `$ ssh root@IP_ADDRESS`
-    - enter your key or password
+    -enter your key or password
 ## Upgrade & Update
 - Before we create a new user we have to update and upgrade our system
 - run these commands:
   - `sudo apt-get update`
   - `sudo apt-get upgrade`
-    - press y to confirm the upgrade
+    -press y to confirm the upgrade

 ## Create a new user
  - After successfully connecting to the server, you create a new account in order to not run every command in the root.
     - `useradd username` will add new user